17 N. State Street, Suite 1850

 As the gateway to legal aid in Cook County, CARPLS provides a bird’s eye view on the legal aid community in Chicago, and is a valuable experience to anyone looking for a career in public interest law in Chicago, or seeking to form a deep appreciation of the needs of our client population, and the importance of free legal aid services to the community.

-This agency is approved to host Law Student Interns during the fall and spring semesters, and during the summer.
+This agency is approved to host Law Student Interns during the spring semester, and during the summer.
 They are also approved to host Graduate Fellows.